Chocolate chocolate-chip mini muffins recipe

 Preheat the oven to 400°F. Line 2 large mini muffin tins with paper liners, and set aside.

-Put the flour, baking powder, baking soda, cocoa, sugar*, and chocolate chips into a large mixing bowl.
+Put the flour, baking powder, baking soda, salt, cocoa, sugar*, and chocolate chips into a large mixing bowl.

 Combine all the liquid ingredients into a measuring cup, and lightly whisk together.
 Then, pour the wet ingredients into the dry, and mix with a rubber spatula just until the ingredients are incorporated (remember, a lumpy batter makes the best muffins).
 Spoon into the prepared muffin tins.